nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Book Status**: Status of the book, whether the book is available to borrow or not
+* **ISBN**: International Standard Book Number which is a commercial book identifier that is intended to be unique.
+Consists of 10 to 13 digits.

 --------------------------------------------------------------------------------------------------------------------